home-assistant/developers.home-assistant/docs/operating-system/partition.md

 ---
-title: "Home Assistant Operating System Partitioning"
+title: "Partitioning"
 sidebar_label: Partitions
 ---

 The Home Assistant Operating System (HAOS) partition layout is a bit different than what is typically used on a Linux system.

-## GPT - GUID Partition Table
+## Partition Table

-HAOS prefers GPT whenever possible.
-With SoCs which don't support GPT a hybrid GPT is use if possible and legacy MBR otherwise (see also [Metadata](board-metadata.md) documentation).
+HAOS prefers GPT (GUID Partition Table) whenever possible.
+Boot ROMs of some SoCs don't support GPT, in that case a hybrid GPT/MBR is used if possible and legacy MBR otherwise (see also [Metadata](board-metadata.md) documentation).

 ## Partitions